 - Financial requirements

 There are many pathways to being eligible for Medicaid.
 For example, most states provide Medicaid to anyone who is receiving benefits under the Supplemental Security Income (SSI) program.
-A number of states provide Medicaid to older adults or persons with a disability with an income that is below 100 percent of the federal poverty level ($1041 a month for an individual in 2019).
+A number of states provide Medicaid to older adults or persons with a disability with an income that is below 100 percent of the federal poverty level.

 - Be age 65 or older